LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/sender_1.rst.txt

    sender(Sender)

-Returns the object that has sent the message under processing.
+Unifies its argument with the object that sent the message under processing.
 This private method is translated into a unification between its argument and the corresponding implicit context argument in the predicate clause making the call.
-This unification occurs at the clause head when the argument is not instantiated (the most common case).
+This unification occurs at the clause head when the argument is not bound at compile time (the most common case).

 Modes and number of proofs
 --------------------------